d4mp3/GLDAS-Data-Pipeline/README.md

  ### Workflow Orchestration

-Enter mage folder and paste into it your **creds.json** for gcp service account.
+Navigate to the Mage folder and paste your **creds.json** for the GCP service account.
 Then run
 ```
 docker compose up -d
 ```
-You might set proper name or location for your key file in mage instance.
-You can use **io_config.yaml** file or use use **GOOGLE_APPLIACATION_CREDENTIALS** variable.
+You may set the proper name or location for your key file in the Mage instance.
-All these instructions you can find with great [Matt's Palmer tutorial](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/02-workflow-orchestration)
+Use **io_config.yaml** file or **GOOGLE_APPLIACATION_CREDENTIALS** variable.
+For detailed instructions, refer to [Matts Palmer's tutorial](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/02-workflow-orchestration) in the course materials.

-After all go to **localhost:6789** in your browser and run pipelines (gldas_data_pipeline, transform_staged_gldas_to_daily, transform_staged_gldas_to_monthly)
+Afterward, go to localhost:6789 in your browser and run the pipelines (gldas_data_pipeline, transform_staged_gldas_to_daily, transform_staged_gldas_to_monthly).

 ![image](https://github.com/d4mp3/GLDAS-Data-Pipeline/assets/61472346/2057d057-c725-405d-9682-1ce477ae2586)

-You may run pipelines manually if there is an error.
-To run pipeline manually go to **Pipelines -> SpecificPipeline -> Edit pipeline** and run exporter block with all upstreams like in the picture below
+You may run pipelines manually if an error occurs.
+To do so, go to **Pipelines -> SpecificPipeline -> Edit pipeline** and run the exporter block with all upstreams, as shown in the picture below:

 ![image](https://github.com/d4mp3/GLDAS-Data-Pipeline/assets/61472346/38b4a0bd-006b-4b9c-ad8a-35d53a475930)

  ### Partitioning and clustering
-Use content of **partitioning_and_clustering_bq.sql** in your big queery project. you should **rename the project name** to the one you set in gcp and variables.tf
+Use the content of **partitioning_and_clustering_bq.sql** in your BigQueery project.
+Ensure to **rename the project name** to the one you set in gcp and variables.tf

 ![image](https://github.com/d4mp3/GLDAS-Data-Pipeline/assets/61472346/b56c3832-8092-4a79-9fec-1da97f253cf7)

 ### Creating Dashboard
-To run metabase image execute
+To run metabase image, execute:
 ```
 docker run -d -p 3000:3000 --name metabase metabase/metabase
 ```

-Enter **localhost:3000** in browser and create account using your GCP creds file and make connection to BigQuery.
+Enter **localhost:3000** in your browser and create an account using your GCP creds file.
+Then, make connection to BigQuery.
-After all you will get access to nice GUI where you can create dashboards.
+After completing these steps, you'll gain access to a user-friendly GUI where you can create dashboards.

+You can create dashboards using questions or SQL queries.
+For detailed instructions, refer to the provided resources.

 Creating by question:

 ![image](https://github.com/d4mp3/GLDAS-Data-Pipeline/assets/61472346/bdf3dc18-59ea-44fd-b341-c730f36b3f55)

-For creating of pie chart use sql query method included in **metabase_precipitation_days_query.sql**
+For creating of pie chart use SQL query method included in **metabase_precipitation_days_query.sql**

 ![image](https://github.com/d4mp3/GLDAS-Data-Pipeline/assets/61472346/5559c9bb-8df5-4cba-acd0-c89dc7875875)